DeliaCodes/errandtimer/docs/userstories.md

 * As a user, I want an estimate of my total trip duration so that I can better plan my day.
 Done!

 * As a user, I want an estimate for each leg of my trip so that I can mix and match my errands to fit my time and energy window.
-Working!
+Done!

 Anticipated